aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

 Response validation is useful for ensuring your handler returns the expected shape and catching contract violations early.
 Validated data is available via `reqCtx.valid.res` and is fully typed based on your schema.
-Only the fields you provide schemas for are accessible: accessing an unvalidated field (e.g., `reqCtx.valid.res` when no `res` schema was configured) is a compile-time error.
+Only the fields you provide schemas for are accessible: accessing an unvalidated field (e.g., `reqCtx.valid.res.headers` when no headers schema was configured) is a compile-time error.

 === "index.ts"